 Payments are made in equal installments in August and January after the fall term transcript is reviewed and approved by the Foundation.

 The below documents are required as part of the application.
 Please note that if your transcript contains your standardized test scores, no further documentation of your scores needs to be submitted.
 If your transcript does not contain your standardized test scores, you may submit a photostatic copy of the report of your scores sent to you by the testing service, or a screenshot from an online score report which includes the student’s name.
 It is not necessary or possible to have the testing service submit your scores directly to Scholarship America.
 For standardized tests, essay scores are not required and are not considered.

-Two completed recommendations – one from a counselor and one from a teacher (must have taught you during your 9th, 10th, 11th, and/or 12th grade year(s)) – must also be submitted on your behalf.
+Two completed recommendations – one from a counselor and one from a teacher.
+The teacher appraisal must be from an individual who has taught the student as a classroom teacher during the student’s high school years.
+Appraisals from academic advisors, academic coaches, athletic coaches, extracurricular advisors and other individuals will not be accepted unless the appraiser has also taught the student as a classroom teacher during the student’s 9th, 10th, 11th and/or 12th grade years.
 You will be asked to provide an email address for your counselor and teacher as part of the application process.
 This will generate emails to the counselor and teacher to complete and submit the recommendation electronically on your behalf.
-Your counselor and/or teacher will need to submit the completed recommendations no later than December 3, 2020 3:00 pm.
+Your counselor and/or teacher will need to submit the completed recommendations no later than December 1, 2023 3:00 pm Central Time.